 The academic literature around staff retention is vast.
 Research suggests Organisational Justice continues to explain a key reason people move from organisations (or stay, disengaged and unhappy).
 If you’ve changed jobs in the past 12 months, perhaps Organisational Justice (OJ) was a key factor but you didn’t know it was a thing?
 Perhaps you’re experiencing troubles at work?
 Maybe you’re an employer reading this unaware of the powerful role OJ plays in your organisation?
 Regardless, I hope this brief overview helps a little.

 Organisational Justice (Greenberg 1987) was a definition I came across while completing my honours research thesis.
 I was asked to research the impact of a large Organisational Design restructure at a regional hospital.
 When interviewing and surveying the executive staff, a good number shared about a sense of unfairness they felt with the changes.
 To elaborate, some staff spoke of a felt favouritism in the allocation of resources and roles.
 Others spoke of not being listened to by their leaders.
 Several shared about a lack of communication and care.
-All of these complaints are examples of the three branches of the Organisational Justice tree – which I’ll explain in basic terms and offer some suggestions for leaders.
+All of these complaints are examples of the three branches of the Organisational Justice tree.
+I’ll explain these in basic terms and offer some suggestions for leaders.

 The three components* of Organisational Justice are: distributive, procedural, and interactional.

 - Distributive Justice

 Here we ask, ‘Is the distribution of resources fair?’.